R3dpriest/SWI-Calculator/README.md

 - Added automated row update.
 - Added automated column update.
 - Revamped the calculate button to actually calculate how much modules you need.

+v1.07

+Layout
+- Fully reworked the layout and styles
+- Added total value at the top (suggestion)
+- Added resource names to the bottom (suggestion)

+Scripts:
+- Fixxed the bug that it would only start calculation from tier 3 modules on.